How to Write a Great Father of the Bride Speech (With Wording Ideas)

 The father of the bride can expect to make the speech at the start of the wedding reception, "just before dinner is served," says Peterson.

-Alternatively, you can also give the father of the bride speech right before the father-daughter dance, says Goldberg.
+Alternatively, you can also give the father-to-bride speech right before the father-daughter dance, says Goldberg.
 "That way, the very last line in the father of the bride speech can be: 'My beautiful daughter, may I have this dance?'"
 (I'm not crying—you are!)

 Who does the father of the bride thank in his speech?